AlphaCrest Capital Management LLC Makes New $2.67 Million Investment in Hilltop Holdings Inc. (NYSE:HTH)

-AlphaCrest Capital Management LLC bought a new position in shares of Hilltop Holdings Inc. (NYSE:HTH – Get Rating) during the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor bought 107,609 shares of the financial services provider’s stock, valued at approximately $2,674,000.
-AlphaCrest Capital Management LLC owned about 0.17% of Hilltop at the end of the most recent reporting period.
+AlphaCrest Capital Management LLC purchased a new position in shares of Hilltop Holdings Inc. (NYSE:HTH – Get Rating) during the third quarter, Holdings Channel.com reports.
+The fund purchased 107,609 shares of the financial services provider’s stock, valued at approximately $2,674,000.

-Several other hedge funds have also recently bought and sold shares of HTH.
-Raymond James Financial Services Advisors Inc. increased its position in Hilltop by 71.6% during the first quarter.
-Raymond James Financial Services Advisors Inc. now owns 58,807 shares of the financial services provider’s stock worth $1,729,000 after buying an additional 24,537 shares during the last quarter.
-Bank of Montreal Can grew its position in shares of Hilltop by 3.2% in the first quarter.
-Bank of Montreal Can now owns 17,046 shares of the financial services provider’s stock valued at $520,000 after purchasing an additional 526 shares during the last quarter.
-MetLife Investment Management LLC grew its position in shares of Hilltop by 57.0% in the first quarter.
-MetLife Investment Management LLC now owns 34,727 shares of the financial services provider’s stock valued at $1,021,000 after purchasing an additional 12,608 shares during the last quarter.
-Rhumbline Advisers grew its position in shares of Hilltop by 0.9% in the first quarter.
-Rhumbline Advisers now owns 176,100 shares of the financial services provider’s stock valued at $5,177,000 after purchasing an additional 1,610 shares during the last quarter.
-Finally, Commonwealth of Pennsylvania Public School Empls Retrmt SYS grew its position in shares of Hilltop by 14.1% in the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 52,418 shares of the financial services provider’s stock valued at $1,541,000 after purchasing an additional 6,465 shares during the last quarter.
-79.46% of the stock is owned by institutional investors and hedge funds.
+A number of other institutional investors and hedge funds also recently bought and sold shares of the business.
+Vanguard Group Inc. grew its position in shares of Hilltop by 1.7% during the first quarter.
+Vanguard Group Inc. now owns 6,551,143 shares of the financial services provider’s stock worth $192,605,000 after buying an additional 109,157 shares in the last quarter.
+State Street Corp grew its position in shares of Hilltop by 8.9% during the first quarter.
+State Street Corp now owns 3,571,566 shares of the financial services provider’s stock worth $105,004,000 after buying an additional 291,456 shares in the last quarter.
+Fuller & Thaler Asset Management Inc. grew its position in shares of Hilltop by 0.6% during the first quarter.
+Fuller & Thaler Asset Management Inc. now owns 1,567,251 shares of the financial services provider’s stock worth $46,077,000 after buying an additional 8,634 shares in the last quarter.
+Capital Research Global Investors grew its position in shares of Hilltop by 5.9% during the first quarter.
+Capital Research Global Investors now owns 900,000 shares of the financial services provider’s stock worth $26,460,000 after buying an additional 50,000 shares in the last quarter.
+Finally, Goldman Sachs Group Inc. grew its position in shares of Hilltop by 197.2% during the first quarter.
+Goldman Sachs Group Inc. now owns 751,515 shares of the financial services provider’s stock worth $22,094,000 after buying an additional 498,672 shares in the last quarter.
+79.46% of the stock is currently owned by hedge funds and other institutional investors.

-Hilltop (NYSE:HTH – Get Rating) last announced its quarterly earnings results on Friday, January 27th.
-The financial services provider reported $0.39 EPS for the quarter, topping analysts’ consensus estimates of $0.26 by $0.13.
-The firm had revenue of $349.76 million during the quarter, compared to analysts’ expectations of $301.53 million.
-Hilltop had a net margin of 7.95% and a return on equity of 5.22%.
-During the same quarter last year, the company earned $0.78 earnings per share.
-Research analysts forecast that Hilltop Holdings Inc. will post 1.57 earnings per share for the current fiscal year.
+Hilltop (NYSE:HTH – Get Rating) last posted its quarterly earnings data on Friday, January 27th.
+The financial services provider reported $0.39 earnings per share for the quarter, beating the consensus estimate of $0.26 by $0.13.
+The business had revenue of $349.76 million during the quarter, compared to the consensus estimate of $301.53 million.
+Hilltop had a return on equity of 5.22% and a net margin of 7.95%.
+During the same period in the prior year, the company earned $0.78 earnings per share.
+On average, equities analysts anticipate that Hilltop Holdings Inc. will post 1.57 EPS for the current fiscal year.

 Hilltop Increases Dividend

-The firm also recently declared a quarterly dividend, which was paid on Friday, February 24th.
-Shareholders of record on Friday, February 10th were paid a dividend of $0.16 per share.
-This is a boost from Hilltop’s previous quarterly dividend of $0.15.
-The ex-dividend date of this dividend was Thursday, February 9th.
-This represents a $0.64 dividend on an annualized basis and a yield of 1.91%.
-Hilltop’s dividend payout ratio (DPR) is currently 39.51%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, February 24th.
+Stockholders of record on Friday, February 10th were issued a $0.16 dividend.
+This is an increase from Hilltop’s previous quarterly dividend of $0.15.
+This represents a $0.64 annualized dividend and a dividend yield of 1.91%.
+The ex-dividend date was Thursday, February 9th.
+Hilltop’s dividend payout ratio is presently 39.51%.

 Hilltop Profile